dansmart/mobile-smart/readme.txt

 See the Frequently Asked Questions for guidance on how to use the plugin.

-Device support includes iPhone, iPad, Android, Blackberry, Windows Phone 6 & 7, Symbian, and many more.
+Device support includes iPhone, iPad, Android, Android tablet, Samsung, Motorola, Blackberry, Windows Phone 6 & 7, Symbian, and many more.

 = Mobile Smart Pro =